 Nobody knows exactly how common maltreatment of children is.
 It is thought there are many more cases than are known to social services.
-Surveys of self-reported abuse also indicate that the official figures are a considerable underestimate.
+Surveys of self-reported abuse also indicate that the official figures are a considerable underestimation.

 UK statistics are no longer recorded but data are available for each nation.

 Often people may be scared of getting involved but it is very important that anybody with any concerns should do something about it.
-If everyone keeps quiet, just in case they are wrong or because they don't know what to do, or think it none of their business, those children keep on being abused.
+If everyone keeps quiet, just in case they are wrong or because they don't know what to do, or consider it none of their business, those children keep on being abused.

 There are many different signs of possible child abuse and these include: